-51 years ago today, the Strategic Air Command determined the outcome of the Cuban Missile Crisis by adopting a war footing and going to Def Con 2.
-The 22nd was the 51st anniversary of JFK’s speech where he told the world about the Soviet missiles,
+On this day in 1962, the Strategic Air Command determined the outcome of the Cuban Missile Crisis by adopting a war footing and going to Def Con 2.
+Yesterday, the 22nd, was the anniversary of JFK’s speech where he told the world about the Soviet missiles,

 Third: It shall be the policy of this nation to regard any nuclear missile launched from Cuba against any nation in the Western Hemisphere as an ATTACK by the Soviet Union on the United States, requiring a full retaliatory response upon the Soviet Union."

 The next day the Strategic Air Command went to Defense Condition 2.

 General Thomas S. Power, CINCSAC, Commander in Chief - Strategic Air Command elevated SAC’s alert status to Def Con 2 without telling President Kennedy or his immediate superior officer, the legendary General Curtis E. LeMay.
 He wasn’t required to.